Hull Grammar School

 Hull Grammar School was a secondary school in Hull, England, founded around 1330 and endowed in 1479 by the prelate John Alcock.
-In 1988, as part of a restructure by the Local Education Authority, the site was renamed William Gee School.
-Meanwhile, Hull Grammar School relocated to the old Marist College site on Cottingham Road, becoming a fee paying school in 1989, only to merge with Hull High School in 2005 to form the Hull Collegiate School (renamed in 2021 Tranby School).
+In 1988, as part of a restructure by the Local Education Authority which saw the school lose its sixth form, the site was renamed William Gee School for Boys.
+In 2001 the latter merged with the girls-only Amy Johnson High School as Endeavour High School, before closing permanently in 2015.

 History

 Hull Grammar School was founded around 1330 and endowed in 1479 as part of a chantry chapel by Bishop John Alcock (of Rochester, Worcester, and Ely), later Lord Chancellor and founder of Jesus College, Cambridge.
 Originally conducted by a chaplain (priest) endowed to sing Masses for Bishop Alcock's soul, the School flourished till its revenues were seized at the Protestant Reformation under the Chantries Act 1547.
 The people of Hull objected and eventually re-established the school, which was appropriated by the Crown in 1586.

 The following year, Queen Elizabeth I granted the school house and associated property to Luke Thurcross, the mayor, who in 1604 entrusted his interest in the school and gardens to four trustees, to act on behalf of the mayor and burgesses.
 The appointment of masters was placed in the hands of the Hull Corporation, and by charter of James I, the right of presentation was secured to them.
 An exhibition of £40 to Cambridge University was endowed in 1627 and augmented in 1630, with another scholarship of £60 a year to Clare College, Cambridge.
 The poet Marvell was a pupil in this era, and his father the Rev. Andrew Marvell a master.

 In 1892 the endowments produced about £80 a year, for which the master taught the Classics free, but the scholars paid for other subjects under Town Council regulations.

 The Education Act 1944 placed the school under a local education authority, as part of the government's 'secondary education for all' policy.
 In 1969 the school became comprehensive.
 The local government reorganisation of 1974 saw education transferred from Hull City Council to the newly created Humberside County Council.

+In 1988, the grammar school lost its sixth form and was renamed the William Gee School for Boys, merging with the nearby Amy Johnson School for girls in 2001 to form the Endeavour High School.
+This last was subsequently placed under special measures and finally closed in the summer of 2015.

+The name "Hull Grammar" was acquired by a new and completely unconnected private school, which opened under that name in 1989, only to merge with Hull High School in 2005 to form the Hull Collegiate School.